Private, In-Home Tutoring in Dartmouth, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Dartmouth students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Dartmouth, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Dartmouth Public Schools are comprised of six schools and over 4,000 students.
 There are four elementary schools with grades K-5, a middle school, and a high school.
 Each school within the district has its own mission and vision.
 The district provides such ancillary services as physical therapy, occupational therapy, adaptive physical education, speech and language pathology, and school psychology.
 Dartmouth Public Schools have developed a set of “Essential Learnings” for grades K-5 in conjunction with the curriculum.